Parvathakkar2003/PRODUCT_INVENTORY/README.md

 ---

-## 🔒 Environment & Security
+## 🔐 Security & Git Ignore

-The following are intentionally ignored using `.gitignore`:
+The following files and folders are intentionally excluded from GitHub using `.gitignore`:
-- Virtual environments (`venv/`)
+- Virtual environments (`venv/`, `env/`)
-- Node modules (`node_modules/`)
+- Node dependencies (`node_modules/`)
-- Environment files (`.env`)
+- Environment variable files (`.env`)
 - Database files (`*.db`)
+- Cache files (`__pycache__/`)

-No sensitive information is pushed to GitHub.
+This ensures no sensitive or unnecessary files are pushed to the repository.

 ---

 ## 🔮 Future Enhancements

-- User authentication & authorization
+- User authentication and authorization
-- Product categories
+- Product categories and search
-- Search and filter functionality
-- Deployment (Render / Vercel)
 - Pagination and sorting
+- Deployment using Render / Railway / Vercel
 - Role-based access control

----

 ## 📄 License

-This project is created for learning and academic purposes.
+This project is developed for educational and learning purposes.